SamsAcolyte/rock-paper-scissors/README.md

 Game Reset: The game resets once three rounds is won by player or computer.

-my javascript code file is named myCode
+my javascript code file is named myCode.
+The live deployment is linked to my code

-chatGpt revision on my code is in the file named chatGptRevision
+Chatgpt's revision on my code is in the file named chatGptRevision.